Nexus-Mods/game-oblivionremastered/README.md

 # Setup & Dependencies

-There are 2 tools which are automatically downloaded and installed to help with modding this game.
+There is currently 1 tool which is automatically downloaded and installed to help with modding this game.

 - [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) - a generic mod loading and scripting system for Unreal Engine games